MiguelECL/ToDo_App/README.md

 ## BackEnd
 1. Download folder `todoapp_backend`.
+2. cd to the folder.
-2. run `mvn spring-boot:run` to start the backend.
+3. run `mvn spring-boot:run` to start the backend.